sazr/crowdsource-housing-reform/README.md

 ### Policy Objectives

 - Not reinvent the wheel - copy models of real estate markets that have a better balance between shelter and investment.
-For example German Real Estate.
+For example the German Real Estate market.
 - Implement policies who's primary concern is making  property a basic need first and a money making vehicle second.
 - Create a fairer environment for tenants
 - Provide rental stability and housing stability
 - Reduce the time and effort required to secure a rental
 - Address "Too poor to buy a house, too rich to rent"
-- Implement policies who's primary concern is making  property a basic need first and a money making vehicle second.
-- Not reinvent the wheel - copy models of real estate markets that have a better balance between shelter and investment.
-For example German Real Estate.

 #### Aconymns